 - As producers they contribute data, information and knowledge back into their colleagues’ knowledge processes.

-The scientists need to know that they will have highly reliable technical services and authoritative data that are available and perform well when they request them.
+The geoscientist needs to know that they will have highly reliable technical services.
+They also must know they will have authoritative data that are available and perform well when they request them.
 Most importantly, they will need to influence and control who and how they conduct the work within the shared environment.
 They need to ensure the quality of the science and appropriate credit.

 See the next part on “Will geoscience go for a shared service environment” which discusses ways to address funding, ways to engage, encourage, enable, and support execution of these enterprise capabilities for geoscientists.